-A claim for UK research and development tax credits is made within your company tax return.
-This is typically completed and filed shortly after your accounting period end alongside the preparation and filing of your company accounts.
+This CT600 tax return is typically completed and filed shortly after your accounting period end alongside the preparation and filing of your company accounts.

 How long is the permitted time limit for filing a retrospective claim for R&D tax credits?

-- 31 December 2013 – time limit expires on 31 December 2015
+- 31 December 2017 – time limit for making a claim expires on 31 December 2019

-- 31 December 2014 – time limit expires on 31 December 2016
+- 31 December 2018 – time limit for making a claim expires on 31 December 2020

-So it is still theoretically possible for a company to make a claim for R&D tax credits on a research and development project that was carried out way back in January 2013!
+So up to 31 December 2019, it is possible for a company with a 31 December financial year end to make a claim for R&D tax credits on a research and development project that was carried out way back in January 2017!
+Good to know.

 But don’t take this good news as a basis for “putting off” or delaying making your claim.
 There is still lots of work for us to do to help you maximise your claim and avoid any last minute rush!
 Plus, the longer after the project ends that you delay, the more the facts and figures can become hazy potentially resulting in a less optimal R&D tax credit claim.